janithumayanga2004/SmartRent/README.md

 Predicted Rent
 ```

-The final prediction is converted back to the original rental-price scale so that users receive a monthly rental-price estimate in Indian Rupees.
+The final prediction is converted back to the original rental-price scale so users receive a monthly rental-price estimate in **Indian Rupees**.

 ---